githubUser1346/lang_bench/README.md

 This project contains simple benchmarks for different languages, and an aggregator of results to easily compare the languages.

+# Presentation of the benchmarks.

+json-ser: Json serialization
+json-deser: Json deserialization
+itoa: Converting integers to strings
+nonVectoLoop: A loop that cannot get Loop Unrolling, or use simd instructions.
+branchingNonVectoLoop: Same as nonVectoLoop but with branching.
+trivialAutoVectoLoop: Adding an array of numbers. complexAutoVectoLoop

 # Usage

 From benchrunner/Dockerfile